Skip to Main Content

 Additional remuneration

-In seven (or 17.5%) of the surveyed DAX 40 boards, shares or restricted stock units are part of the remuneration plan.
+In five (or 13%) of the surveyed DAX 40 boards, shares or restricted stock units are part of the remuneration scheme.
+This are two fewer companies than noted in our 2023 Board Index, when seven companies included shares for board director remuneration.